New Material by Uresia Gamers Around

 Fan-Fiction in Heaven's Grave

-Every summer we organize a Summer Short-Fiction Contest with the Uresia fans on the Mailing List and G+ Community.
-The result: original works of Uresia fiction by the fans, for the fans, made of here to download the entire collection in Adobe Acrobat (PDF) format.
+Every summer from 2013 to 2016 we organized a Summer Short-Fiction Contest with the Uresia fans on the Mailing List and G+ Community.
+The result: twenty-one original works of fiction by the fans, for the fans, here to download the entire collection in one Adobe Acrobat (PDF) format.